mmichlin66/mmichlin66.github.io/mimcss/mimcss-guide-defining-styles.md

 - Class rule object.
 The selector string is obtained by taking the class name and prefixing it with the dot symbol.
 - ID rule object.
 The selector string is obtained by taking the ID name and prefixing it with the pound sign.
 - Style rule object.
 The selector string is the rule's selector.
-- `$selector` function - allows composing selectors from many components in the `printf` style.
+- `selector()` function - allows composing selectors from many components using a template string with embedded parameters.
 - Array of the above.
 The selector string is obtained by getting selector strings of the array items and concatenating them.

 Here is how the second part of our CSS example above is expressed in Mimcss: